-The Fund and the Portfolios in which it invests (see below) pay transaction costs, such as commissions, when they buy and sell securities (or "turn over" the portfolio).
+The Fund pays transaction costs, such as commissions, when it buys and sells securities (or "turns over" the portfolio).
 A higher portfolio turnover rate may indicate higher transaction costs and may result in higher taxes when Fund shares are held in a taxable account.
 These costs, which are not reflected in Annual Fund Operating Expenses or in the Example, affect the Fund's performance.
-During the most recent fiscal year, the Fund's portfolio turnover rate was 7% of the average value of its portfolio.
+During the most recent fiscal year, the Fund's portfolio turnover rate was 61% of the average value of its portfolio.